Chromoprotein/ai-project/README.md

     - Let the user decide what folders the AI can place chats into

-    - Add the ability to move chats to a different folder
+    - Add the option to move chats to a different folder

 - Improve the UI:

-    - Add a new chat button
+    - Fix the forms' width

+    - Make the bot persona form collapsible and switch the input field to a textarea

-    - Finish the register and login pages
+    - Add avatars for the bots